Decorate Your Home on a Budget Buy used vs DIY your home decor vs Shop strategically

 Making items are a great way to save money and use your creativity, there are thousands of tutorials you can follow to make your home a completely custom and beautiful place.
 Here are a few ideas I've tried personally that I know will help add some personality to your home.

-- 1Print your own wall art.There are plenty of free printables online (just Google "printable art print" and other similar terms) and use your home printer.
+- 1There are plenty of free printables online (just Google "printable art print" and other similar terms) and use your home printer.
 If you have a sturdy cardstock paper, that would be even better.
 You can easily print 8 by 10 and 5 by 7 art prints, frame them, and put them up around your house.
 Or, simply print family pictures!
 When was the last time you printed out a couple's selfie?
-Adding family touches around the home are a great way to make your house feel full of love.Advertisement
+Adding family touches around the home are a great way to make your house feel full of love.Print your own wall art.Advertisement

 - 3Frame old maps, yellowed book pages, newspapers, and other odd things you wouldn't normally expect for a vintage look.